 1. Pick a birth announcement.
 If you live far from family and friends, or if you just want to show off your perfect new baby (who doesn’t want that?), a birth announcement is a great way to introduce your newborn.
-You can either do something simple yourself or use a handy website like Tiny Prints.
-There are tons of templates and you can order as many as you would like.
-You just upload your pictures and enter in the name and size of your baby.
-Super easy, super fast.
-And if you’ve already looked through the many templates before your baby is born, you won’t have to stress about picking one after they’re born.
-I used Tiny Prints and absolutely loved how my baby’s announcements turned out.
-Plus I was able to get them sent out fast after he was born.
-My current favorites are Tiny Prints’ foil-stamped birth announcements!
-They are gorgeous!
+You can either do something simple yourself by copying something on Pinterest or you can use a photo website with premade layouts.
+If you’ve already decided what you want before your baby is born, you won’t have to stress about picking a birth announcement after they’re born.

 2. Gather addresses.
 If you do decide you want to send out birth announcements, it can be even more stressful to gather all the addresses and figure out who you want to send them to after baby is born.
 So do it before!
 You can compile them all into a Word document with a label template and print them out while you are pregnant so once you get your announcements, you just have to put the sticky labels on the envelopes and send them away.
 Plus if you work on it while you are pregnant you can have time to think about who you want to send them to.